 Well; were God to slam Abraham with a curse for sleeping with his sister, then God would be obligated to slam Himself with a curse in return.

 "The one who curses you I will curse" (Gen 12:3)

 Abraham enjoyed quite an advantage.
-He had a certain kind of immunity.
+He had a degree of immunity.
 In other words, seeing as how Exodus, Leviticus, Numbers, and Deuteronomy were instituted long after Abraham passed away; then none of the curses listed at Lev 26:3-38, Deut 27:15-26, and Deut 28:1-69 applied to him.

 The promises God made to Abraham as per Gen 12:2-3 and Gen 17:8 were not sustained by Abraham's piety.
 In other words: once God made those promises, neither Abraham nor his posterity can ever lose them because they are unconditional

 "The law, introduced 430 years later, does not set aside the covenant previously established by God and thus do away with the promise.
 For if the inheritance is based on law, it is no longer based on a promise; but God has granted it to Abraham by means of a promise."
 (Gal 3:17-18)

 The "promise" in question reads like this: